Somvilla/SomvillaChat/appimage/README.md

-# FluffyChat AppImage
+# SomvillaChat AppImage

-FluffyChat is provided as AppImage too.
-To Download, visit fluffychat.im.
+SomvillaChat is provided as AppImage too.
+To Download, visit SomvillaChat.im.

 ## Building